Table of Contents

-Someone battling addiction and a coexisting mental health disorder may find their life at risk by the dual disorders.
-Someone with bipolar disorder or a psychotic disorder may experience hallucinations and delusional thoughts.
+Someone battling substance abuse and a also a mental health disorder may find their life at risk by the dual issues.
+Someone with bipolar disorder or a psychotic disorder may seem to have a break from reality.
 Any of these cases offer good cause to seek out an inpatient mental health treatment program.

-What Is Inpatient Psychiatric Care Like?
+What Is Inpatient Mental Health Care Like?

-For someone who needs more focused treatment than what their private doctors or an outpatient facility provides, having a safe, quiet place away from the stresses of life.
-An inpatient facility will do a thorough medical and psychiatric evaluation and prescribe changes in medications, targeted therapies, and individual and group therapy sessions.
+Some may need more focused treatment than what their private doctors or an outpatient facility provides.
+Having a safe, quiet place away from the stresses of life is why an inpatient program is so helpful.

 These are a good option for treating mood disorders and those with a dual diagnosis.
-Residential programs may offer holistic therapies such as guided meditation, art therapy, and yoga to enhance therapy.
-There will also be access to an outdoor space for quiet time, such as for reading or journaling.
+These programs may offer holistic methods such as guided meditation, art therapy, and yoga to enhance therapy.
+There will also be access to an outdoor space for quiet time, such as for reading or keeping a journal.

-The hospital setting is reserved for the more severe psychiatric cases.
+The hospital setting is reserved for the more severe cases.
 The main goal is to stabilize the patient.
-A hospital has a stricter, more sterile feel, and freedoms are restricted.
+A hospital has a stricter, more sterile feel, and freedoms are few.
 This is for the safety of the patient, staff, and other patients.